Nabilai Kibunguchy

-Nabilai Absolom Kibunguchy (born 5 January 1998) is a professional footballer who plays primarily as a centre-back for Singapore Premier League club club Hougang United.
-Born in the United States, he plays for the Kenya national team.
+Nabilai Absolom Kibunguchy (born 5 January 1998), better known as just Nabi, is a professional footballer who plays primarily as a centre-back for Indy Eleven in the USL Championship.
+Primarily a centre-back, he is also capable of playing either as a right-back, defensive-midfielder and occasionally as a striker.
+Born in the United States, he has represented the Kenya national team.

 College career

 Youth

 Kibunguchy was born and raised in Elk Grove, California.
 He was part of the Sacramento Republic from 2015 to 2016, where he made 30 appearances and scored a single goal.

 College

 Kibunguchy played college soccer at the University of California, Davis from 2016 to 2019.
 During his time with the Aggies, Kibunguchy made 52 appearances, scoring 3 goals and tallying 2 assists.
 Kibunguchy redshirted his freshman season following a season-ending injury and the Big West Conference was cancelled in 2020 due to the COVID-19 pandemic.
 During his college career, Kibunguchy was named All-Big West Conference First Team, Big West All-Freshman Team and Big West Conference All-Academic Team in 2017, and United Soccer Coaches All-Far West Region Second Team and All-Big West Conference First Team in 2019.